 Once you have identified an EB-5 investment project that suits your needs, you can begin the application process.
 The basic steps to obtaining an EB-5 green card are (i) investing the required capital amount and filing an I-526 petition, (ii) securing conditional permanent residence by filing Form I-485, and (iii) after two years, filing an I-829 petition to remove the conditions on your permanent resident status.

 While this may seem simple enough, each petition is complex and requires substantial supporting documentation.
-Therefore, work with EB-5 professionals to avoid Requests for Evidence (RFEs) and other delays, or outright denial of your petition.
+Therefore, EB-5 investors are highly encouraged to work with EB-5 professionals to avoid Requests for Evidence (RFEs) and other delays, or the outright denial of their petition.

 The Benefits of Becoming an EB-5 Investor